 - Hydrate – If you’re traveling to a country like Mexico where it’s unsafe to drink the local water, stock up on bottled water before you start the work day, and remember to keep it well-stocked.

 - Figure out how you work best – Maybe it’s in two-hour bursts with a break in between.
 Maybe it’s four hours straight, with a long lunch.
 Take the time to notice how you work best and create a routine that maximizes your productivity.

 #6 Set a Hard Cut-off for the Day

 At home, you may work through lunch and linger on a project well into the evening.
 But the purpose of traveling with a remote job is to expand your worldview by visiting new places, learning from other cultures, engaging in real-life learning experiences, and meeting interesting people.4 While abroad, set specific working hours.
 At 5 or 6 p.m., close the laptop and visit that art museum, sail to a nearby island, or zipline through the rainforest.

 Remember, it will take time to plan your excursions and sightseeing adventures.
 Consider spending time during the week planning activities for your weekends off.
 While remote working, it will take you at least three times longer to see everything than it would if you were just there as a person on a regular vacay.

-When you’re traveling, you want to feel confident and comfortable and chic.
+Now that you know how to work remotely and travel you will also want to feel confident, comfortable and chic while doing it.
 BÉIS carries classic, ultra-durable, top-of-the-line luggage, tote bags for work, and more.
 Whether you need the perfect backpack carry-on or a hard shell suitcase for worldwide travel, you’re covered.
 Best of all, BÉIS luggage has a built-in weight indicator so you’ll never be charged for going over 50 lbs, and TSA-approved locks for ultimate peace of mind.

 Look good and be prepared for any remote work adventure with BÉIS!